byErikas/cache-tags/README.md

 Cache::tags(["tag1"])->get("key"); //Will result in "value2"
 Cache::get("key") //Will result in "value2"
 ```
-Make sure you don't use overlapping tags if you want to use generic keys.

 # Installation
+Please read the [Limitations](#limitations) section before use as this can have breaking changes.
 The package can be installed using:
 ```
-composer require byerikas/classic-taggable-cache
+composer require byerikas/cache-tags
 ```
 To use the new driver - edit your `config/cache.php` and under `stores.YOUR_STORE.driver` set the value to `redis-tags`, and run `php artisan optimize`.
 It's recommended to have a scheduled command that would prune your stale tags to clean up memory.
 The command is `php artisan cache:prune-stale-tags`.

 To prevent any memory issues use Redis/Valkey `maxmemory-policy` of `volatile-*`.

-## TODO:
-- Add testing